BigTimeStats/beach-volleyball/README.md

 The dataset variable is used to better identify where the data came from.
 Note that in dataset 2, ranking is missing (future update) and the round names are different.
 The round names are consistent within a tournament, and generally the lowest number pool corresponds to A, the next lowest number to B, etc.

-Tournament type is based on FIVB designation

 The score will indicate which team won.
 It should be read from left to right.
 For example, "21-19 21-19" signifies team_a won vs. "19-21 19-21" signifies team_b won.

+Tournament type is based on FIVB designation:
+WCH=World Championship, GS=Grand Slam, MJS = Major Series, WTF = World Tour Finals, WT5*=World Tour 5 Stars, WT4*=World Tour 4 Stars,  etc., SAT=Satellite, CHAL=Challenger, MST=Master, CCH=Continental Championship, NT = National Tour, U19 = Under 19,